Sophie's Journey - Chapter 10

 Sophie looked toward the door, shadows of men passing the cracks in the wood.
 She thought of Levi Savage's warning in New York, about the wind that didn't ask for faith.
 This was that wind.
 "No, Peter.
 They're just men with darkness in them.
 We're under the Lord's protection.
 Close your eyes and think of the mountains."

-The last stretch to Iowa City took three different railroads, each more unreliable than the last.
-They sat for hours on sidings, waiting for freight trains to pass, the summer sun turning the cars into ovens.
-No food, no water, until Sophie traded a small lace collar from her wedding dress for a loaf of bread and a bucket of lukewarm water at a stop in the middle of a cornfield.
-The trade felt like giving away a piece of herself, her past handed over to keep going.
+The last part of the trip to Iowa City took three different trains, each one less reliable than the last.
+They waited for hours on the tracks in sun-heated cars.
+There was no food or water until Sophie traded a lace collar from her wedding dress for bread and a bucket of water at a stop in a cornfield.
+She felt like she was giving up part of her past to keep her family going.

 --------------------------------------------------------------------------